 Create connections: Give employees the opportunity to get to know their colleagues, wherever they are.
 Set aside time for “watercooler chats” so team members can get to know each other on a more personal level.
 (You can use virtual phone systems apps or a tool like Donut to facilitate these encounters.)

 Encourage open communication: Create a culture of psychological safety and trust, where workers feel empowered to ask questions and voice concerns.
 Hold monthly AMAs (Ask Me Anything) where employees can submit questions for the leadership team — anonymously, if they choose.

 Train team leaders: Managing a hybrid workforce requires a nuanced approach.
 Invest in training to avoid proximity bias (or even the appearance of it!) and ensure equitable treatment of on-site and remote employees.
 This starts with employee onboarding and continues until an employee's last day.

 Check in regularly: Reevaluate your policy at set intervals (not just in response to an employee departure or other negative outcome).
 Interview your employees and leadership team to see what challenges they’re facing and explore possible solutions.

 Take your time designing your hybrid working model, and be prepared to adapt.
 There will be bumps along the way, but devoting the research, thought, and effort required will minimize their impact.

-Organizations started adopting tools like Slack and Zoom to facilitate remote and hybrid work during the pandemic.
+Organizations started adopting tools like Slack and Zoom (or other Zoom products) to facilitate remote and hybrid work during the pandemic.
 Now they’re looking for ways to optimize their hybrid environments with tools that increase collaboration, productivity, and knowledge sharing.